-How To Deal With Friends Who Don’t Respect You?
+How To Deal With Friends Who Do Not Respect You?

 Here’s How To Deal With Friends Who Don’t Respect You

-Here are some tips on how to deal with friends who don’t respect you:
+Here are tips for dealing with friends who don’t respect you:

-The renowned poet and author Maya Angelou once said, “When someone shows you who they are, believe them the first time.”
+As Maya Angelou said, “When someone shows you who they are, believe them the first time.”

-When you respect yourself, you are more likely to command respect from others.
-Remember what Confucius, the ancient Chinese philosopher, politician, and teacher, said,
+When you respect yourself, you’re more likely to command respect from others.
+As Confucius said:

 “Respect yourself and others will respect you.”

-Identify the behaviors that make you uncomfortable and communicate your boundaries with them clearly.
+Identify the behaviors that make you uncomfortable and communicate your boundaries clearly.

 Sometimes, friends may not realize the impact of their actions.